JackKCWong/go-runner/README.md

 mkdir your-app
 cd your-app
 git init # init git repo
-gor init # create an app from example
+gorun new # create an app from example
 # commit and push your code to remote
-gor register # for deploying 1st time, or gor push # for updates
+gorun register # for deploying 1st time, or gorun push # for updates
 ```

 ## apis